ConacBreslin/inginuity/README.md

 ### Testing User Stories from User Experience (UX) Section.
 #### All users should be able to
 1. Understand what the website is about and navigate it intuitively.
 - The subheading on the landing page explains the nature of the site.
-Testers reorted no issues understanding what the site was about
+Testers reported no issues understanding what the site was about
 2. View all the distilleries on the site.
 - The link to 'distilleries' in the navigation is always at the top of the page (either displayed or in a dropdown on mobiles) and brings the user to a page displaying all the distilleries.
 3. View individual distilleries.